 (2) Subject to subsection (3) a declaration under this section shall be made before an officer authorised by section 207 to witness signatures.

-(3) A declaration by the Electoral Commissioner, the Deputy Electoral Commissioner, an Acting Electoral Commissioner or a Returning Officer shall be made before a Justice of the Peace.
+(3) A declaration by the Electoral Commissioner, the Deputy Electoral Commissioner, an Acting Electoral Commissioner or a returning officer shall be made before a justice of the peace.

-(4) A declaration under this section (other than one made by the Electoral Commissioner) shall be lodged with the Electoral Commissioner or a Returning Officer.
+(4) A declaration under this section (other than one made by the Electoral Commissioner) shall be lodged with the Electoral Commissioner or a returning officer.

-(5) If a declaration is lodged with a Returning Officer the Returning Officer shall forward it to the Electoral Commissioner.
+(5) If a declaration is lodged with a returning officer the returning officer shall forward it to the Electoral Commissioner.

 (6) All declarations under this section are to be filed at the office of the Electoral Commissioner.